syntaxwhisper/music-library-guide/README.md

 When the calculation is complete, the files can be saved normally.

 For best results, ReplayGain should be calculated only after all tracks belonging to the album have been added and tagged.
+This matters because Album Gain is calculated by analysing all tracks in the release together.
+If a track is added later (for example, a bonus track that was initially overlooked) the Album Gain value for the entire album becomes inaccurate, because it was originally calculated without that track.

+In that situation, the correct approach is to load all tracks for the album into Picard, including the newly added one, and recalculate ReplayGain for the complete set before saving.
+Recalculating only the new track would produce a correct Track Gain for that file but would leave the Album Gain values of all the other tracks out of date.

+This is another reason why the chapter on common mistakes recommends always loading an existing album into Picard before adding new tracks to it: doing so makes it easy to recalculate ReplayGain for the whole release in a single operation.

 ## Changing Your Mind Later